Kármán vortex street: Engineering problems

 In low turbulence, tall buildings can produce a Kármán street, so long as the structure is uniform along its height.
-In urban areas where there are many other tall structures nearby, the turbulence produced by these prevents the formation of coherent vortices.
+In urban areas where there are many other tall structures nearby, the turbulence produced by these can prevent the formation of coherent vortices.
 Periodic crosswind forces set up by vortices along object's sides can be highly undesirable, due to the vortex-induced vibrations caused, which can damage the structure, hence it is important for engineers to account for the possible effects of vortex shedding when designing a wide range of structures, from submarine periscopes to industrial chimneys and skyscrapers.
 For monitoring such engineering structures, the efficient measurements of von Kármán streets can be performed using smart sensing algorithms such as compressive sensing.

-In order to prevent the unwanted vibration of such cylindrical bodies, a longitudinal fin can be fitted on the downstream side, which, provided it is longer than the diameter of the cylinder, will prevent the eddies from interacting, and consequently they remain attached.
-Obviously, for a tall building or mast, the relative wind could come from any direction.
-For this reason, helical projections resembling large screw threads are sometimes placed at the top, which effectively create asymmetric three-dimensional flow, thereby discouraging the alternate shedding of vortices; this is also found in some car antennas.
-Another countermeasure with tall buildings is using variation in the diameter with height, such as tapering - that prevents the entire building being driven at the same frequency.

 Even more serious instability can be created in concrete cooling towers, especially when built together in clusters.
 Vortex shedding caused the collapse of three towers at Ferrybridge Power Station C in 1965 during high winds.

 The failure of the original Tacoma Narrows Bridge was originally attributed to excessive vibration due to vortex shedding, but was actually caused by aeroelastic flutter.

 Kármán turbulence is also a problem for airplanes, especially when landing.

+Solutions

+Tuned mass damper (TMD)

+To prevent vortex shedding and mitigate unwanted vibrations of cylindrical bodies (such as a tall chimney or mast), a tuned mass damper (TMD) is often used.
+A tuned mass damper is a device consisting of a mass-spring system specifically designed and tuned to counteract vibrations induced by vortex shedding.
+It is often attached to the structure through springs or dampers.

+The effectiveness of a tuned mass damper in mitigating vortex shedding-induced vibrations depends on factors such as the mass of the damper, its placement on the structure, and the tuning of the system.
+Engineers carefully analyze structural dynamics and characteristics of the vortex shedding phenomenon to determine the optimal parameters for the tuned mass damper.
+In many cases, the spring is represented by suspending the mass on cables such that it forms a pendulum system with the same resonance frequency.
+The mass is carefully tuned to have a natural frequency that matches the dominant frequency of the vortex shedding.

+As the structure is subjected to vortex shedding-induced vibrations, the tuned mass damper oscillates in an out-of-phase motion with the structure.
+This counteracts the vibrations, reducing their amplitudes and minimizing the potential for resonance and structural damage.

+Fins & strakes

+Another solution to prevent unwanted vibration of such cylindrical bodies is a longitudinal fin that can be fitted on the downstream side, which, provided it is longer than the diameter of the cylinder, prevents the eddies from interacting, and consequently they remain attached.

+Obviously, for a tall building or mast, the relative wind could come from any direction.
+For this reason, helical projections (strakes) resembling large screw threads are sometimes placed at the top, which effectively create asymmetric three-dimensional flow, thereby discouraging the alternate shedding of vortices; this is also found in some car antennas.